ants-xjtu/Occamy/exp/dpdk/README.md

 This document describes the dpdk based software prototype experiment in §6.1, §6.2, §6.3.

-We provide detailed parameters and demo scripts to implement this experiment.
+We provide detailed parameters and scripts to implement this experiment.

 ---